Fylhan/qompoter/docs/FAQ.md

 What is this qompote.pri file?
 ---------------------

 The "qompote.pri" defines several new functions to be used in qmake ".pro" or ".pri" files, especially to help managing several architecture of compilation (x86, arm, ...).
-This file is included at the begining of the "vendor.pri" file.
+This file is included at the beginning of the "vendor.pri" file.

 The new function can be used into any ".pro" or ".pri" file once `include($$PWD/vendor/qompote.pri)` or `include($$PWD/vendor/vendor.pri)` is added in it.